Flashcard Set Preview

 Describe ventricular contraction (3)

 Now there is a short period when all four heart valves are closed.
-The walls of the ventricles...
+The walls of the ventricles contract.
+This is called ventricular systole.
+This raises the pressure in the ventricles...

 How do the atrioventricular valves work?